MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano. [[paper]](https://arxiv.org/abs/2210.13662)
+  - Chuan Guo, Alexandre Sablayrolles, Maziar Sanjabi.
+  - Key Word: Differential Privacy; Reconstruction Attacks; Fano’s Inequality.
+  - <details><summary>Digest</summary> We study data reconstruction attacks for discrete data and analyze it under the framework of multiple hypothesis testing.
+We utilize different variants of the celebrated Fano's inequality to derive upper bounds on the inferential power of a data reconstruction adversary when the model is trained differentially privately.
+Importantly, we show that if the underlying private data takes values from a set of size M, then the target privacy parameter ϵ can be O(logM) before the adversary gains significant inferential power.

+- On the Robustness of Dataset Inference. [[paper]](https://arxiv.org/abs/2210.13631)
+  - Sebastian Szyller, Rui Zhang, Jian Liu, N. Asokan.
+  - Key Word: Dataset Inference; Data Ownership Verification.
+  - <details><summary>Digest</summary> A fingerprinting technique introduced at ICLR '21, Dataset Inference (DI), has been shown to offer better robustness and efficiency than prior methods.
+The authors of DI provided a correctness proof for linear (suspect) models.
+However, in the same setting, we prove that DI suffers from high false positives (FPs) -- it can incorrectly identify an independent model trained with non-overlapping data from the same distribution as stolen.
+We further prove that DI also triggers FPs in realistic, non-linear suspect models.

 - A General Framework for Auditing Differentially Private Machine Learning. [[paper]](https://arxiv.org/abs/2210.08643)
   - Fred Lu, Joseph Munoz, Maya Fuchs, Tyler LeBlond, Elliott Zaresky-Williams, Edward Raff, Francis Ferraro, Brian Testa. *NeurIPS 2022*